Are title loans included in bankruptcy?

 Title loans and Chapter 7 bankruptcy

 Chapter 7 bankruptcy is often referred to as liquidation.
 As part of Chapter 7 filing, unsecured debts can be discharged.
 This includes credit card debt, medical debt, personal loans and even promissory notes.
-As part of the process, your nonexempt property will be sold and the proceeds used to pay back creditors.
+As part of the process, your nonexempt property will be sold, and the proceeds used to pay back creditors.

 A title loan, however, is not an unsecured debt; it is secured by your vehicle.
-When you borrow money through a car title loan you sign over the vehicle to the lender as security for that loan.
+When you borrow money through a car title loan, you sign over the vehicle to the lender as security for that loan.
 In plain language, you signed over the pink slip to your car in exchange for some money.
 As a secured loan, a title loan cannot be discharged as part of Chapter 7 bankruptcy.

 Because the loan remains in force, you will need to either repay the debt in its entirety or work out a manageable payment plan with the lender who holds the title loan.
-If neither of these options are possible, you can also choose to surrender the vehicle.
+If neither of these options is possible, you can also choose to surrender the vehicle.

-There are also instances in which the courts will allow title loans to be addressed as part of Chapter 7 proceedings, says Lamar Hawkins, a bankruptcy attorney with Guidant Law and chair of the Arizona Board of Legal Specialization’s Bankruptcy Law Advisory Commission.
+There are also instances in which the courts will allow title loans to be addressed as part of Chapter 7 proceedings, says Lamar Hawkins, a bankruptcy attorney with Guidant Law and member of the Arizona Board of Legal Specialization’s Bankruptcy Law Advisory Commission.

 “The bankruptcy court disfavors predatory lending, and title loans are commonly predatory,” says Hawkins, adding that in some cases the court will “rewrite the loan to a market rate based upon the value of the vehicle, and have the lender receive payments over time, so that the borrower can keep the vehicle and keep a means of transportation.”